In Praise of Catppuccin

 The color scheme that finally made me stop theme-hopping.

 Disclaimer.
 This is a silly post about colors on screens.
-I know it's silly, but I can't help being genuinely excited about a color scheme, which is probably the nerdiest thing I'll admit to this week.
+I know it's silly, but I can't help being excited about it, which is probably the nerdiest thing I'll admit to this week.

 I've been using the same color scheme for two years now, which for me is basically a lifetime.
 I used to change themes constantly, Nord, Gruvbox, Tokyo Night, whatever was trending that week.
-Nothing ever stuck.
-I liked Monokai Pro for a while, it had great colors, excellent contrast, it felt professional without being boring.
+Nothing ever stuck!
+I liked Monokai Pro for a while, it had great colors, excellent contrast, it felt professional without being boring to look at.
 But they wanted money for the Code extension.
 For a color scheme!
 I get that design work has value, but something about paying for syntax highlighting just rubbed me the wrong way.

 Then I found Catppuccin and stopped looking.
-Completely stopped, haven't even been tempted to try anything else.
-It's not revolutionary, it's just really well thought out.
+Completely stopped, haven't even been tempted to try anything else, it's just that well thought out.
 Four variants (Latte, Frappé, Macchiato, Mocha) that all feel cohesive, beautiful pastel colors that aren't washed out, good contrast without being harsh, and it's completely free.

-But here's where I get genuinely excited.
+But here's where I get really excited.
 The ports!
 Catppuccin has themes for everything.
-VS Code, Ghostty, Slack, Firefox, Apple Music, Discord, literally hundreds of apps.
+VS Code, Ghostty, Slack, Firefox, Discord, literally hundreds of apps.
 Someone made a port for every tool I use, and they all look consistent.
 The same purples, the same pinks, the same blues everywhere.

 Here's what each variant looks like.